 There's a small but enthusiastic community of Radio Amateurs interested in HF FAX.

-A list of 9600-baud packet TNCs suitable for satellite work is on AMSAT's web site.
+A discussion of 9600-baud packet modems and TNCs is on AMSAT's web site.

 To choose a TNC suitable for APRS, here are K4HG's recommendations.